ralhei/pyRserve/doc/intro.rst

 Quick Installation
 -------------------

-Make sure that Numpy is installed.
+Make sure that Numpy is installed (version 1.4.x or higher).
 Actually ``easy_install pyRserve`` should install numpy if it is missing.

 Then from your unix/windows command line run::